Updated: Aug 25

 In regards to the “secret dipping sauce”, Without giving any chef secrets away, you will have to personally taste the consome to understand how wonderful it is.

-Come try Agave Azul #2 for yourself!
+Try Agave Azul #2 for yourself, but be cautioned that you will be hooked and visit this tasty food truck regularly.
 The location in Brady is open M-F 7 am-7 pm or Saturday 8 am-4 pm.
 As for myself, I foresee many pastor tacos topped with cilantro, onion, and spicy green sauce as a welcomed weekly routine.